learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 We're now ready to create a new database and Web Service and deploy the app to Render.
-If you need a refresher on any of the steps below, look back at the previous lesson.
+If you need a refresher on any of the steps below, look back at the earlier lesson.

-1. Commit and push your latest changes.
+1. Commit and push your latest changes to GitHub.
-2. Go to the Render dashboard, click on your PostgreSQL instance, and copy the PSQL connection command.
+2. Go to the Render dashboard, click on your PostgreSQL instance, scroll down to the "Connection" section, and copy the "PSQL Command."
-3. Run the command in the terminal to open the PSQL terminal, then use the SQL "CREATE DATABASE" command to create a new database for the app (e.g., `recipe_app_db`).
+3. Run the command in the terminal to open the PSQL terminal, then use the SQL command `CREATE DATABASE database_name;` to create a new database for the app (e.g., `recipe_app_db`).
 Exit PSQL with the `\q` command.
-4. Return to the Render dashboard and create a new Web Service.
+4. Return to the Render dashboard, click the "New +" button, and select "Web Service."
-5. Give the app a name and set the Environment to Ruby.
+5. Select the GitHub repo you want to deploy then, on the next page, give the app a name and set the Environment to Ruby.
-6. Enter the build command (`./bin/recipes-build.sh`) and start command (`bundle exec puma -C config/puma.rb`)
+6. Scroll down and enter the build command (`./bin/recipes-build.sh`) and start command (`bundle exec puma -C config/puma.rb`)
-7. Add the `DATABASE_URL` environment variable; be sure to change the database name in the URL to `recipe_app_db` (or whatever you named it).
+7. Scroll down and click "Advanced" then "Add Environment Variable."
+Add the `DATABASE_URL` environment variable.
+Go to the database page on the Render dashboard, scroll down to the "Connection" section, copy the "Internal Database URL" and paste it in as the value; be sure to change the database name at the end of the URL to `recipe_app_db` (or whatever you named it).
 8. Add the `RAILS_MASTER_KEY` environment variable; enter the key contained in the `master.key` file we created above as the value.
 9. Click the "Create Web Service" button at the bottom of the page.